microsoft/AL/.github/ISSUE_TEMPLATE/question.md

 ---

-🔻🔻🔻This repository no longer handles general questions 🔻🔻🔻
+🔻🔻🔻This repository no longer handles general questions and is only dedicated to bug reports and feature suggestions for AL compiler and developer tools 🔻🔻🔻

 To get help please use one of the following resources:
 [Business Central Community](https://community.dynamics.com/business/f/758)